Biden, Trump Press Contrasts in Midwest After Debate Chaos

 “I feel like he took an axe to one of the great American rituals we have in this country,” Ryan said.

-Trump, meanwhile, was attending an afternoon fundraiser in Shorewood, Minnesota, a suburb to the west of Minneapolis, before appearing at an evening campaign rally in Duluth on the shores of Lake Superior.
+Trump, meanwhile, was scheduled to attend an afternoon fundraiser in Shorewood, Minnesota, a suburb to the west of Minneapolis, before appearing at an evening campaign rally in Duluth on the shores of Lake Superior.

 While Trump carried Ohio and Pennsylvania four years ago, he narrowly lost Minnesota, one of the few states he hopes to flip from blue to red this fall.
 The president's path to success likely depends on finding more votes in rural, conservative areas and limiting his losses in the state's urban and suburban areas.